giuseb/mork/README.md

   - a header area to print arbitrary information
   - a response area containing a list of numbered items (questions)
   - each item contains an arbitrary number of choice “cells”, each marked with a capital letter (A, B, C, ...)
-  - the far right side of the response area is reserved for a column of calibration cells that must remain blank
+  - the right edge of the response area is reserved for a column of calibration cells that must remain blank
 - it is entirely up to the user to provide parameters that produce the desired response sheet layout; in particular, making sure that the header elements and choice cells fit in the available space, as Mork does not provide any type of "sanity" check at this time.

 ## Getting started